MitchCC-design/ec2-portfolio/README.md

 # Changes:
 - The EC2 instance is now provisioned through Terraform instead of being created manually.
 - Infrastructure as Code (IaC) is used to manage and modify the deployment.
-- The User Data script is automatically injected during instance creation.t
+- The User Data script is automatically injected during instance creation.

 # Features
 - Automated EC2 Setup – No manual configuration required.